 – Learning more about the difference we make

-Clare joined Cavendish in August 2017 to support trust and grant fundraising, as well as some other specific projects such as compiling the Annual Report.
-Since October 2018 she has taken on the role of Celebration Ball Coordinator helping to plan Cavendish’s biggest ever event which will take place on 23rd March 2019.
+Clare joined Cavendish in August 2017 to support trust and grant fundraising, as well as some other specific projects, including the role of Celebration Ball Coordinator helping to plan Cavendish’s biggest ever event which took place on 23rd March 2019.

 After graduating from Leeds University with a degree in Media and Management Clare worked at a South Yorkshire charity for over ten years.
 As Head of Communications and Funding she developed skills and experience in events, trusts and grants, and communications.
 She has managed and supported a wide range of events including everything from balls to conferences to sponsored horse rides.
 When she’s not working Clare is a keen crafter attempting to make presents for her friends from quilts to baby mobiles and is never happier (read: frustrated from getting stabbed by pins!) than when she has a project on the go.

 Kirsty’s background is within corporate events from organising team building events and large scale conferences to family fun days and parties; which all help businesses achieve maximum employee engagement.
 Joining the team in 2019, she wanted to showcase Cavendish in the vibrant corporate world of South Yorkshire and develop relationships with companies across the city.
 Working closely with these companies, she helps to develop their CSR strategy and impact on the local community living with cancer, and what better way than through a fun and engaging fundraising event for all of your employees?
 She loves to hear about what you’ve been up to and the direct impact your company has made on the lives of the patient, families, carers and young people of the region.
 Kirsty enjoys going back home to Oxfordshire from time to time and spending time outdoors in her garden, Rother Valley or the Peak District.

 Talk to Kirsty about…